adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 We are building a state-of-the-art virtual machine for secure and efficient blockchain computations.
 For example, we have added a tool for ‘merklizing’ the code, so that the users only publish the portion of code that actually gets executed.

 æternity smart contracts can be massive and can be gigabytes to terabytes in volume.
-This however is not a problem  as long as the part that gets executed is relatively small.
+This, however, is not a problem  as long as the part that gets executed is relatively small.

 # Why do we need Ethereum? #

 The primary reason for using Ethereum created tokens for the token sale is that æternity is not functional yet.
 Once æternity launches, tokens will exist on æternity.
-However even if æternity did exist, it wouldn’t give us the ability to do a decentralized token sale .
-Ethereum is great for this type of use-cases, that require a fully public index of things (e.g. tokens, …). æternity is focusing on scalable, real-world uses-cases.
+However, even if æternity did exist, it wouldn’t give us the ability to do a decentralized token sale .
+Ethereum is great for this type of use-cases, that require a fully public index of things (e.g. tokens, …). æternity is focusing on scalable, real-world use-cases.
 Most of those don’t require data to be openly shared all of the time.

 # What is the legal status of æternity? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)